 An endentulous patient is missing all of his or her natural teeth.
 If each tooth is replaced with an implant, the cost is per implant fixture.
 Instead, a full set of teeth can be anchored with a limited number of implants.

 As few as two dental implants can stabilize your dentures, but more implants will increase stability.
 The base of your denture will be made to snap or screw onto the implants.
 Your ability to speak and eat with dentures will improve, and you won’t have to worry about them slipping around or falling out.

 High-quality dental implants can last a lifetime.
-The careful steps Dr. Hastings takes to ensure your implants are successful include:
+The careful steps Dr. Koett takes to ensure your implants are successful include: